 This way you will save time, and you still capture over 90% of the information you need.
 Don’t fill a map with too much information.

 So now you are going over your book.
 You add new information.
-First tip… don’t start new maps all the time.
+The first tip… don’t start new maps all the time.
 Update the maps you have.

 Imagine you are reading your study book.
 You see something interesting that you want to add to your mind map.